auth0/docs/articles/multifactor-authentication/google-auth/user-guide.md

 ### Transaction Expiration

-For logging in with two-step verification there is a timeout of five minutes.
-If it has been longer than five minutes, you will need to try to login again and get a new code or notification.
+For logging in with Google Authenticator, there is a timeout that occurs with the passcode where it will expire.
+Try logging in again if you do not see a refreshed passcode in the app.

 ### Additional Help